Thierry Morin: Post-playing career

 In 1989, after retiring from playing football, Morin returned to Paris Saint-Germain as an employee.
 He became science professor at the Camp des Loges and director of the multi-sport Centre de Formation d’Apprentis (CFA) project initiated by the club.
 In 1994, he experienced PSG's second league title, but this time as an employee.
 By the 2020s decade, Morin was still working in the youth academy of PSG.
 In an interview in 2017, he humorously described himself as the "dinosaur" of PSG.
-As of April 2022, he works as the general secretary of the Association Paris Saint-Germain.
+Morin has served as the general secretary of the Association Paris Saint-Germain.

-In the 2000s decade, Morin was vice president of the association of former PSG players.
+In the 2000s, Morin was vice president of the association of former PSG players.

 Personal life

-Morin has a family who had a love for sports.
+Born in Saint-Germain-en-Laye, Morin hails from a sports-practicing family.
 His parents were basketball players in Saint-Germain-en-Laye, and his brothers played football as well.
-Morin himself, his family, and his children were all born in Saint-Germain-en-Laye.